 How To Improve Your Gut Health

-Your gut influences all aspects of your health, including your immune system, energy levels, weight, mental health, and emotional resilience.
+Your gut actually influences all aspects of your health, including your immune system, energy levels, weight, mental health, and skin health.

 Additionally, many symptoms you may experience- whether bloating, fatigue, sugar cravings, mood swings, or brain fog- are all connected to the health of your gut.

-And if you find that you’re often getting sick or always catching the virus that’s going around, it could be because up to 70% of your immune system is housed in your gut, which is another reason why your gut health is so crucial.
+And if you find that you’re often getting sick, it’s probably because approximately 70% of your immune system is housed in your gut, which is another reason why your gut health is so crucial.

 To understand it all better, it’s important to know what “gut health” and a healthy gut mean.